Positivity and nonstandard graded Betti numbers: Introduction

 The classical argument of Eisenbud-Goto~\cite[Theorem 1.2(1)]{EG} that proves Theorem~\ref{introweighted} in the standard graded case simply does not extend to the weighted setting.
 The basic problem is that there are fewer homogeneous linear forms in the weighted case; see Remark~\ref{proofremark} for details.
 Our proof of Theorem \ref{introweighted} is therefore totally distinct from that of~\cite{EG}; we use exterior algebra methods, applying the Tate resolution technology developed in~\cite{tate}.
 Curiously, this flips a script from Eisenbud-Fl\o ystad-Schreyer's work~\cite{EFS}: we use Tate resolutions on weighted spaces $\mathbb P(\mathbf d)$ to understand resolutions of truncations, whereas \cite{EFS} uses properties of truncations from~\cite{EG} to \emph{define} Tate resolutions on $\PP^n$.

 Finally, Theorem \ref{introweighted} enables us to provide sharper answers to our initial Questions \ref{q:intro 1} and \ref{q:intro 2}.
 For Question~\ref{q:intro 1}, we have:

 \begin{cor} Let $X$ be a closed subvariety of the weighted projective space $\Proj(S)$ with defining ideal $I_X\subseteq S$.
-If $S/I_X$ has Koszul regularity $r$, then $I_X$ is generated in degrees $<r+w^2$. \end{cor} As for Question~\ref{q:intro 2}, we prove the following: \begin{cor} Let $M$ be a finitely generated, graded $S$-module.
+If $S/I_X$ has Koszul regularity $r$, then $I_X$ is generated in degrees $<r+w^2$. \end{cor} Indeed, we obtain Corollary~\ref{cor:defining equations} by applying Theorem~\ref{introweighted} with $i = 1$ and observing that $w^{1+\depth(M)} - w^{\depth(M)-1} \le w^2$.
+As for Question~\ref{q:intro 2}, we prove the following: \begin{cor} Let $M$ be a finitely generated, graded $S$-module.
 For any $r\gg 0$, the module $M_{\geq r}(r)$ is Koszul $0$-regular, and thus $\beta_{i,j}(M_{\geq r}(r))\ne 0$ only if $w_i \leq j <w^{i+1}$. \end{cor} In the classical setting, Corollary~\ref{cor:truncation} implies that $M_{\geq r}(r)$ has a linear resolution, as $w_i=i=w^i$ for all $i$.
 Thus, the conditions in this corollary can be seen as providing a nonstandard graded analogue of a linear resolution; in fact this notion of a ``Koszul linear'' complex arises in~\cite{Np} in relation to $N_p$-conditions on weighted projective space, and it contrasts with the notion of strong linearity from~\cite[Definition 1.2]{linear}.

 \begin{example} A natural question arising from Corollary~\ref{cor:truncation} is: where does the homological shift come from?
 That is: why is the upper bound for Betti numbers in homological degree $i$ given by $<w^{i+1}$, as opposed to $\leq w^i$?
 The need for this shift can be seen via a simple example.
 Let $S=k[x,y]$, where $\deg(x)=1$ and $\deg(y)=10$.
 The degrees of the generators of the truncation $S_{\geq r}(r)$ depend on the remainder of $r$ divided by $10$.
 For instance, $S_{\geq 1}(1)$ is generated by $x$ and $y$ in degrees $0$ and $9$, whereas $S_{\geq 7}(7)$ is generated by $x^7$ and $y$ in degree $0$ and $3$.
 Thus, the generating degrees of $S_{\geq r}(r)$---i.e. the Betti numbers in homological degree 0---depend on the maximal degree of a variable, i.e. $w^1$.
 The shift in Theorem~\ref{introweighted} is even more dramatic, depending as it does on the depth of the module. \end{example}